glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 Here are some reasons to keep things within the same service:

 - Communication overhead.
-If splitting functionality into two services causes them to be overly chatty, it may be a symptom
+If splitting functionality into two services causes them to be overly chatty, it may be a symptom that these functions belong in the same service.
 - Data consistency.
 Services maintain their own data stores, and sometimes it's important to maintain data consistency by putting functionality into a single service.
 That said, consider whether you really need strong consistency.
 Patterns such as CQRS and Event Sourcing can help you to manage eventual consistency.
 See CQRS in microservices.

 Here are some reasons to break up a service:

 - To keep team sizes small.
-A team on a single service should probably not be no more than a dozen people (the "two-pizza rule"), and is often less.
+A team for a single service should probably not be more  than a dozen people (the "two-pizza rule").
 - To enable faster release velocity.
 - To limit dependencies.
 - To use different technologies or data stores.